Goshen, Connecticut: Arts and culture

 Multiple events are hosted at the Goshen Fairgrounds each year, located on Route 63 south just outside the center of town.
 One such event is the Goshen Stampede, a festival held annually on Father's Day weekend that hosts a rodeo, demolition derby, music festival, and truck pull.
 Later in the summer on Labor Day weekend is the annual Goshen Fair.
 As the county's largest agricultural fair, it features farm animal judgement shows, competition and contest in log chopping, log sawing, hay-bale throwing and the like.
 There are food, art, photography, baked goods, and craft contests, as well as rides for children, carnival games, and craft and food vendors.
 Attendance over the three days can range up to 50,000 people.

 Traditionally at the beginning of August, and usually the first Saturday, the Church of Christ presents an Annual Blueberry Festival where they sell blueberry pies, blueberries and host a blueberry breakfast.
 It is very well known and people from all around the area come to enjoy the festival and the pies.
 The blueberry pies are available for sale all year long, as well as other flavors made by hand by the congregation (apple, peach, and blueberry-peach).
 Mini pies are also sold by the church at the Goshen Fair.

+Cinzi Lavin’s play A Goodnight Kiss is based on the historical love-letters of two young Goshen residents during the Civil War.
+Produced and directed by Kathy Kelly, it premiered at Goshen Players in 2025.

 The town is also home to the Goshen Players.